Some of the links in this post may be affiliate links.

 Let me go through some basic care information, and I will later describe how to plant the corms if you chose to purchase corms instead.

 Light is a very important topic so pay attention.
 Indoors, you’ll want to give these plants some direct sun.
 Depending on where you live and how strong the sun and light is, you may want to give this plant at least half a day’s sun.

-Is your Oxalis triangularis leggy?
+Is your Oxalis triangularis leggy or sparse?
 If it is, chances are that it is not receiving enough light.
-Move your plant to a sunnier location.
+Move your plant to a sunnier location, and it will respond by producing lusher growth and turn into a fuller plant.
 You should have this plant right in front of a window for best results.

 A few words about taking your plant outdoors.
 Although these plant do like some direct sun, please be careful when you place any of your houseplant outdoors.
 You can NOT move a plant that has been indoors immediately outdoors into direct sun.